Follow us on Twitter @EPA_WA

 Our Twitter account

-The OEPA operates its Twitter account as @EPA_WA.
-The OEPA’s Communications and Media staff manage the @EPA_WA Twitter account.
+The EPA operates its Twitter account as @EPA_WA.
+The Department of Water and Environmental Protection’s EPA services Communications and Media staff manage the @EPA_WA Twitter account.
 The frequency of tweets from this Twitter account will vary, but is generally expected to be no more than three to five weekly tweets Monday to Friday during office hours.
-The OEPA accepts no responsibility for Twitter downtime.
+The DWER accepts no responsibility for Twitter downtime.

-The OEPA does not automatically follow organisations or individuals who follow it.
-We may follow relevant organisations and other parties where there is a clear link in communicating and receiving environmental information relating to the OEPA and EPA.
+The EPA does not automatically follow organisations or individuals who follow it.
+We may follow relevant organisations and other parties where there is a clear link in communicating and receiving environmental information relating to the EPA.
 Individual Twitter users will not be followed unless they are known in a professional capacity.
-Being followed by the OEPA does not imply endorsement of any kind.
+Being followed by the EPA does not imply endorsement of any kind.

-The OEPA may occasionally be asked to re-tweet (RT) content from other Twitter users.
+The EPA may occasionally be asked to re-tweet (RT) content from other Twitter users.
 These requests will be considered on a case-by-case basis.
-We will proactively re-tweet content that contributes useful information relating to the OEPA and EPA.
+We will proactively re-tweet content that contributes useful information relating to the EPA.
 This may include, but is not limited to:

 - State Government announcements,